Parent of a Future Doctor: Everything You Need to Know

 Primary Application

 The American Medical College Admission Service (AMCAS) application typically opens during the first week of May for the following year’s medical school class.
-This means applicants have about a month to prepare the application, as AMCAS submissions don’t open until the end of May or early June.
-For example, if your child wants to begin medical school in the fall of 2026, they’ll need to start the application process in the spring of 2025.
+This means applicants have about a month to prepare their applications, as AMCAS submissions don’t open until late May or early June.
+For example, if your child wants to begin medical school in the fall of 2028, they’ll need to start the application process in the spring of 2027.

 The primary application consists of several elements:

-We’ll break down what each of these elements entail later in the article.
+We’ll break down what each of these elements entails later in the article.

-Applicants only need to submit one set of application materials to AMCAS, and the service will distribute them to as many schools as the applicant wants.
-We recommend applying to 20 medical schools, a combination of reach, target, and safety schools.
+Applicants only need to submit one set of application materials to AMCAS, and the service will distribute them to as many schools as they want.
+We recommend applying to 25-30 medical schools, a combination of reach, target, and safety schools.

-AMCAS is the main application service for most allopathic (MD) medical schools in the US; however, the majority of medical schools in Texas use their own application service—the Texas Medical and Dental School Application Service (TMDSAS).
+AMCAS is the main application service for most allopathic (MD) medical schools in the US; however, most medical schools in Texas use their own application service, the Texas Medical and Dental School Application Service (TMDSAS).
 And if your child is thinking of applying to osteopathic (DO) schools, osteopaths have their own service, called the American Association of Colleges of Osteopathic Medicine Application Service, or AACOMAS.

 Secondary Application

 Applicants typically receive a secondary application within two to four weeks of submitting their primary application.
 Secondaries should be completed within 14 days of receiving them.
-This means applicants need to prepare well in advance to ensure they are able to submit a quality response within such a short turnaround window.
+This means applicants need to prepare well in advance to ensure they can submit a high-quality response within such a short turnaround window.

-Unlike the primary application, secondaries are submitted directly to the schools the applicant receives them from.
-Also unlike the primary, each medical school has a unique secondary application that asks a few targeted questions.
+Unlike primary applications, secondaries are submitted directly to the schools the applicant attended.
+Also, unlike the primary, each medical school has a unique secondary application that asks a few targeted questions.
 While the exact number and wording of the questions will vary depending on the school, admissions committees are generally looking for responses to these themes:

-Some secondaries are made up of several short essay questions and some ask for a longer essay.
-In general, applicants should expect to answer between two to eight essay questions, the length of which will vary greatly.
+Some secondaries are made up of several short essay questions, and some ask for a longer essay.
+In general, applicants should expect to answer between two and eight essay questions, the length of which will vary greatly.

 We created a free Secondary Essay Prompts Database that is continuously updated.
 It includes the most recent information about the secondary requirements for a wide range of specific medical schools in the US, including essay prompts, fees, Casper requirements, whether they screen applications, and much more.